utra-robosoccer/soccerbot/CONTRIBUTING.md

 ### Const-qualified function arguments and class methods (C++ only)

-1. Any class method which does not modify members of that class should be const-qualified
+1. Any class method which does not modify members of that class should be const-qualified.
-2. Any function arguments which are not modified by the function should be const-qualified
+2. Any function arguments which are not modified by the function should be const-qualified.

 ### Binary data

-1. Binary data should be represented using the stdint types (e.g. uint8_t, etc.)
+1. Binary data should be represented using the stdint types (e.g. uint8_t, etc.).

 ### Constants, macros, and inline functions

 1. Macros must only be used to conditionally compile code or conditionally include files (i.e. include guard).
 On that note, each header file must begin with a unique include guard.
-Exception: see rule 2
+Exception: see rule 2.
-2. (**C only**) The rare exception for which a macro is permitted for data is when you need to initialize something at compile-time that does not allow initialization with a constant
+2. (**C only**) The rare exception for which a macro is permitted for data is when you need to initialize something at compile-time that does not allow initialization with a constant.
-3. (**C++ only**) constexpr must be used in place of macros, and is preferred to const
+3. (**C++ only**) constexpr must be used in place of macros, and is preferred to const.
-4. Inline functions must be used in place of macro functions as they are type-safe
+4. Inline functions must be used in place of macro functions as they are type-safe.

 ### Enums

-1. Prefer to use enums wherever it makes sense in terms of enhancing readability
+1. Prefer to use enums wherever it makes sense in terms of enhancing readability.
-2. (**C++ only**) Prefer to use enum classes over regular enums
+2. (**C++ only**) Prefer to use enum classes over regular enums.

     ```C++
     /** @brief Colors of the rainbow */
-    enum class Colors{
+    enum class Colors {
         RED,
         ORANGE,
         YELLOW,